real-logic/aeron/aeron-archiver/README.md

  to track the creation/termination/progress of archives.
 These are the notification messages specified in the codec.
- - Requests channel: this allows clients to initiate replay or queries conversations with the archiver.
-Conversations have a conversationId sent on the initiating request.
+ - Requests channel: this allows clients to initiate replay or queries interactions with the archiver.
+Requests have a correlationId sent on the initiating request.
 The correlationId is expected to be managed by the clients and is offered as a means for clients to track multiple concurrent requests.
-A request will typically involve the archiver sending data back on a reply channel specified by the client.
+A request will typically involve the archiver sending data back on the reply channel specified by the client on the ClientInit message.

 Notifications
 ----